conda/conda/docs/source/build_tutorials/app.rst

     $DIR/rodeo ${HOME}

-To make sure that the file gets installed you also need to add these lines to the ``build.sh`` script.
+To make sure that the file gets installed add these lines to the ``build.sh`` script.

 .. code-block:: bash